raviqqe/mfmt/README.md

 ## Technical notes

 Unlike [the Wadler's algorithm][wadler] or some other formatters like [prettier](https://prettier.io/), `mfmt` does not search the best format given source codes.
 For example, we do not have any "group" combinator.
-Instead, we rather give a formatter information to reconstruct the "best" format that is available in the original source codes like Go.
+Instead, we rather give a formatter information to reconstruct the "best" format that is available in the original source codes.

 ## References